-arc42 answers the following two questions in a pragmatic way, but can be tailored to your specific needs:
+arc42 answers the following two questions in a pragmatic way and can be tailored to your specific needs:

-- What should we document/communicate about our architecture?
+- What should you document/communicate about your architecture?

 1. Introduction and Goals